 Maple syrup: for natural sweetness.

-Vanilla: the primary flavor in the ‘base’ of this oat cake.
+Vanilla: the primary flavor in the ‘base’ of these baked oats.

-Sea salt: just a pinch, to bring out the flavors in the oat cake.
+Sea salt: just a pinch, to bring out the flavors.

-Brown sugar: brown sugar and cinnamon are mixed with some of the batter and swirled throughout the oat cake.
+Brown sugar and cinnamon: brown sugar and cinnamon are mixed with some of the batter and swirled throughout the baked oats.

 Cream Cheese Frosting

-Cream cheese: just like traditional cinnamon rolls, this oat cake is topped with a cream cheese based drizzle
+Cream cheese: just like traditional cinnamon rolls, these baked oatmeal is topped with a cream cheese based drizzle.

 Equipment